6 Minute Read

 When you encounter any wildlife in nature, it’s important to remember that you are in their home and should therefore treat them and their environment with respect.
 There are safety measures you should take while viewing wildlife responsibly.
 A scared or threatened animal—particularly if it’s a large mammal or predator species—can react aggressively and potentially cause harm to you or others.
 Here are some tips you should know and follow when heading out into the wilderness.

-• Familiarize yourself with local species’ mating seasons.
-Males tend to become aggressive during mating season, while females are highly protective of their young, so it’s important to give animals extra space during these times.
+Familiarize yourself with local species’ mating seasons.
+Males tend to become aggressive during mating season, while females are highly protective of their young, so it’s important to give animals extra space during these times—no matter how cute the babies are!

-• Store food properly.
-Make sure food is packed away while you’re in the wild and disposed of responsibly.
+Store food properly.
+Make sure food is packed away in air tight containers while you’re in the wild and disposed of responsibly.
 Feeding wild animals—even accidentally—can break down the natural barriers that exist and put both humans and wildlife at risk.

-• If there are potential predators nearby, make your presence known.
-Talking loudly or bashing two sticks together while on a trail will tell mountain lions, coyotes, bobcats and other dangerous species to stay away.
+If there are potential predators nearby, make your presence known.
+Talking loudly or bashing two sticks together while on a trail will tell mountain lions, coyotes, bobcats, and other species to stay away.
 If you are hoping to spot other species, like birds, silence is recommended.

-• Leave no trace.
+Practice Leave No Trace principles.
 This means staying on trails, disposing of trash properly, no vandalizing, and respecting wildlife.
-You can read more about the leave-no-trace philosophy here.
+You can read more about the Leave No Trace philosophy here.